mor1/mort-www/courses/ugt.md

 This page collates course specifications for the various Undergraduate Taught Programmes of study offered by the School of Computer Science during 2013/14. _It is indicative only, and should **not** be treated as definitive_.
 More detailed information about specific courses or modules can be found by clicking on the appropriate link.

 Note that:
-+ all single honours BSc programmes _except joint honours Computer Science and Management Studies (GN42)_ currently have a common year 1 (G400, G4G7, G601); and
++ all single honours BSc programmes _except GN42 Computer Science and Management Studies_ (i.e., G400, G4G7, G601) currently have a common year 1; and
 + the single honours MSci programmes (G404, G4G1) follow the same course structures as their respective BSc programmes (G400, G4G7) for years 1 & 2.

 =--